nens/nens-meta/doc/config-files.md

 ## Customisation and prevention of customisation

-Nens-meta tries to be only as invasive as necessary and to get out of your way where possible. **All** config files have two basic customisation tweaks.
+Nens-meta tries to be only as invasive as necessary and to get out of your way where possible.
+The config files have two basic customisation tweaks.

 - If the literal text `NENS_META_LEAVE_ALONE`, in all caps, is found anywhere in a file, it is left alone.
 A similarly-named file with a `.suggestion` extension is written instead.

-- All files have an `### Extra lines below are preserved ###` line at the end.
-All content below it is preserved, ideal for custom content.
+- Most files have an `### Extra lines below are preserved ###` line at the end.
+All content below it is preserved, ideal for custom content. `nens.toml` and `pyproject.toml` are excluded, they don't need it.

 ## `.nens.toml`